bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 This is part 3 of a series of blog posts where I explore basic React principles by building a simple calculation game.
 In this blog post I will improve the app I created in [Part 1] and [Part 2].
 You might want to read those first, so you know what the app is about and how it was built.

+Or check out the [demo on Netlify].
+In this blog post we'll create version 3.

 In this blog post we'll hardly change the functionality, instead, we take another approach to managing state in our component by using the `useReducer` hook.
 I'll explain how to do this and why this might improve your React component code.

 At the moment, the top of the `App` component looks like this, we have 3 `useState` calls for 3 separate state variables: